Meinu Ek Ladki Chaahiye: Soundtrack

 The album is compiled with songs of all kinds for every music lover.
 From a melodious sound track to a typical Punjabi song, Meinu Ek Ladki Chaahiye is a complete album.
 The biggest highlight of the album is an item number sung by Mamta Sharma of Munni Badnaam and Fevicol Se fame.
 Mamta has crooned on ‘Gori Chitti’ which has been specially composed by Shahdab Bhartiya while Sanjay Dhoopa Mishra is the lyricist.

 Super-hit Mika Singh has sung Teri Toh Jhand and for the first time, audience will get to witness Raghubir Yadav's dancing abilities.
 Mesmerising Roop Kumar Rathod has voiced Nanhe Paon which beautifully emotes the unique relation between a parent and his daughter.
 There's also a romantic track featuring Puru Chibber and Reecha Sinha ‘Main Sifar’.
 Javed Ali is the voice behind this love song.
 Ravi Pawar is the composer of all the songs and Sanjay Dhoopa Mishra is the lyricist.

 Reception

 Meinu Ek Ladki Chaahiye received mixed reviews and has been appreciated for the content of the film.
-RJ Jeeturaj gave 2.5 stars while Bhavikk Sanghavi of planetbollywood.com gave 3 stars and said, "Raw.
-Real.
-Riveting.
-One of the most daring film of the year".
-Another website JustBollywood.com gave 3.5 stars and said, "A well timed movie and a beautiful satire which is worth watching considering the ace performance of Raghubir Yadav."
+RJ Jeeturaj gave 2.5 stars while JustBollywood.com gave 3.5 stars and said, "A well timed movie and a beautiful satire which is worth watching considering the ace performance of Raghubir Yadav."
 Also Celebexplore.com given 2.5 Stars.

 Filmytown gave 3 stars and said, "The movie touches upon several issues in the country however in an entertaining manner."